-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the fiscal year ended December 31, 2010 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from to to Commission file number: 000-26408 WAYSIDE TECHNOLOGY GROUP, INC. (Exact name of registrant as specified in its charter) Delaw (State are 13-3136104 or other jurisdiction of incorporation) (IRS Employer Identification Number) hrewsbury Avenue, Shrewsbury, New Jersey ss of principal executive offices) 07702 (Zip Code) Registr rant's telephone number, including area code: (732) 389-8950 Securit ies registered pursuant to section 12(b) of the Act: Title of Each Class on Stock, par value \$0.01 per share ies registered pursuant to section 12(g) of the Act: None Name of Each Exchange on Which Registered The Nasdaq Global Market Indicat Yes e by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-No x e by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-No x Exchar e by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities age Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No Interac by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every tive Data file required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during ceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $X$ No $X$ not be e by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will contained, to the best of Registrant's knowledge, in definitive proxy or other information statements incorporated by ce in Part III of this Form 10-K or any amendment to this Form 10-K. reporti by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller ng company (as defined in Rule 12b-2 of the Exchange Act).
-Large accelerated filer Accelerated filer Non-ated filer Smaller Reporting Company X Indica te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No X price for comple market director gregate market value of the Common Stock held by non-affiliates of the Registrant computed by reference to the closing sale or the Registrant's Common Stock as of June 30, 2010, which was the last business day of the Registrant's most recently ted second fiscal quarter, as reported on the Nasdaq Global Market, was approximately \$33,966,352 (In determining the value of the Common Stock held by any non-affiliates, shares of Common Stock of the Registrant beneficially owned by rs, officers and holders of more than 10% of the outstanding shares of Common Stock of the Registrant have been excluded termination of affiliate status is not necessarily a conclusive determination for other purposes.)
-The nu mber of shares outstanding of the Registrant's Common Stock as of February 10, 2011 was 4,753,738 shares.
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the fiscal year ended December 3 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF The transition period from THE SECURITIES EXCHANGE ACT OF 1934.
+Commission file number: 000-2640 08 WAYSIDE TECHNOLOGY GROUP P, INC. (Exact name of registrant as specified in it Delaware (State or other jurisdiction of incorporation) (IRS Employ • • • • ver Identification Number) 1157 Shrewsbury Avenue, Shrewsbury, New Jersey (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (732) 389-8950 Securities registered pursuant to section 12(b) of the Act: Each Exchange on Which Registered Nasdaq Global Market Indicate by check mark if the registrant is a well-known seasoned issuer, as defined Yes \square No \boxed{x} d in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pursuant to Se Yes No x ection 13 or Section 15(d) of the Act.
+Indicate by check mark whether the Registrant: (1) has filed all reports required to Exchange Act of 1934 during the preceding 12 months (or for such shorter per reports), and (2) has been subject to such filing requirements for the past 90 days. iod that the Registrant was required to file such Indicate by check mark whether the registrant has submitted electronically and Interactive Data file required to be submitted and posted pursuant to Rule 405 of the preceding 12 months (or for such shorter period that the registrant was required Regulation S-T (§232.405 of this chapter) during Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of not be contained, to the best of Registrant's knowledge, in definitive proxy or reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerating company (as defined in Rule 12b-2 of the Exchange Act).
+Large accelerated filer \square Smaller Reporting Company \boxed{X} Indicate by check mark whether the registrant is a shell company (as defined in Ru ale 12b-2 of the Act).
+Yes No X The aggregate market value of the Common Stock held by non-affiliates of the Reprice for the Registrant's Common Stock as of June 30, 2011, which was the last completed second fiscal quarter, as reported on The Nasdaq Global Market, was market value of the Common Stock held by any non-affiliates, shares of Commo directors, officers and holders of more than 10% of the outstanding shares of Com This determination of affiliate status is not necessarily a conclusive determination of st business day of the Registrant's most recently approximately \$50,073,948 (In determining the on Stock of the Registrant beneficially owned by mon Stock of the Registrant have been excluded.
+The number of shares outstanding of the Registrant's Common Stock as of Februar ry 13, 2012 was 4,670,985 shares.

-Documents Incorporated by Reference: Portions of the Registrant's definitive Proxy Statement for its 2011 Annual Meeting of Stockholders to be filed on or before April 30, 2011 are incorporated by reference into Part III of this Report.
+Documents Incorporated by Reference: Portions of the Registrant's definitive Proxy Statement for its 2012 Annual Meeting of Stockholders to be filed on or before April 30, 2012 are incorporated by reference into Part III of this Report.